-The IEEE Transportation Electrification Community is pleased to announce the launch of their new...
+The IEEE Transportation Electrification Community (TEC) is a Technical Community within the IEEE...

 20% Discount for TEC Members for TEC eLearning Courses

 As a member of the IEEE Transportation Electrification Community you are entitled to a 20%...

 The World’s Most Popular EVs Aren’t Cars, Trucks, or Motorcycles >The pandemic has helped transform the e-bike into a juggernaut

 When the U.S. House of Representatives passed the Build Back Better Act last week, a lesser-recognized provision earmarked some $4.1 billion in tax credits to further stimulate an already booming EV market that Elon Musk hasn't even dabbled in.